 The best 15-inch laptops right now

 The Dell XPS 15 is our top 15-inch laptop.
 The 2021 iteration has made a number of small tweaks that add up to big change.
 The XPS 15 OLED is a better version of the laptop we've consistently praised over the past several years.
 It fixes past problems (remember the nosecam?) while refining every inch of the package.
-The highlight of this particular configuration is the stunning 3.5K OLED display with its jaw-dropping colors, contrast and brightness.
-It's a panel befitting of the XPS 15's stylish and portable design that blends a machined aluminum exterior with a woven pattern on the inside.
-On the deck are a gargantuan touchpad, spacious keyboard and powerful speakers.
+The highlight of this particular configuration is the stunning 3.5K OLED display with its jaw-dropping colors, contrast, and brightness.

 Gamers looking for their next mobile battle station should take a long, admiring look at the Asus ROG Zephyrus G15.
 The follow-up to the excellent ROG Zephyrus G14, the new laptop features the highly sought-after AMD Ryzen 5000 Series processors and Nvidia's RTX 3000 Series GPU.
 The G15 serves up some powerful performances whether you're gaming or creating a presentation for work.

 Productivity, multimedia, and even a bit of gaming — the Dell XPS 15 can do it all — and do it well.
 Starting at $1,299, the XPS 15 offers an attractive, slim design that's bursting with power.